-Sometimes I fly over places and find roads like this that go on, seemingly forever, into the mountains or over the horizon.
-It always makes me wonder, who uses this road?
+Sometimes when flying over places and find roads like this that go on, seemingly forever, into the mountains or over the horizon.
+It always makes you wonder, who uses this road?
 What do they do out here?
 This is a small pass that comes down from Mount Potosi in the Spring Mountain Range of Southeastern Nevada.
 More than likely this dirt road leads to one of the numerous precious metal mines that dot the mountains in this area.

 Zedekiah:“While flying through the area filming during a rainstorm I came upon this view of the wash covered in clouds.
 While it presents a foreboding looking scene there is another thing in the image that I found interesting.
 This is one of the things that can get you in serious trouble or even kill you.
 It is called a “sucker hole” and this is where there is a small opening in the clouds that fools you into trying to fly through it then closes up around you before you get out.”